NiklasMelton/Separatix/README.md

 1. Validate inputs and encode labels.
 2. Audit class counts, imbalance, sparsity, and basic dataset conditions.
-3. Compute geometry, neighborhood, boundary, fragmentation, and optional topology diagnostics.
+3. Compute geometry, neighborhood, boundary, fragmentation, and optional topology diagnostics, using a distinct multilabel path for binary indicator targets.
 4. Run simple probe models and compare them to a dummy baseline.
 5. Build probe-family evidence with uncertainty estimates for `linear`, `smooth_nonlinear`, and `local_kernel`.
-6. Apply a 95% signal-vs-dummy gate before making any model-family recommendation.
+6. Apply a 95% signal-vs-dummy gate before making any model-family recommendation for single-label targets, or a two-of-three primary-metric signal gate for multilabel targets.
 7. Use conservative escalation: keep the simpler family unless a more complex family has a clear uncertainty-adjusted advantage.
+8. Treat fragmentation and optional topology as supporting structural evidence, not as shortcuts around weak probe evidence.
-8. Render both a plain-language summary and a structured report, including `raw_best_family` and `recommended_family` when a report is requested.
+9. Render both a plain-language summary and a structured report, including `raw_best_family` and `recommended_family` when a report is requested.

 The full rationale and decision rules are documented in